 - 1 < or > to ZnPr then press the Menu Select button directly below ZnPr to enter Program Zone screen. - 2 Press the Menu Select button directly below Edit.
-The display shows Search Options screen. - 4 Use the keypad to type or edit the channel name. - 5 Press the Menu Select button directly below Srich once the entry is done to initiate searching.
+The display shows Search Options screen. - 3 or to Channel Name then press the Menu Select button directly below Sel.
+The display shows a blinking cursor on the Channel Name screen. - 4 Use the keypad to type or edit the channel name. - 5 Press the Menu Select button directly below Srich once the entry is done to initiate searching.